 That said, Luperci cultures vary as much as human cultures do, and what is typical in one Luperci population may not necessarily be common in another.
 The below are simply guidelines to give players an idea of the sorts of lives Luperci might lead.

-Many Luperci packs remain relatively similar to traditional wolf packs, and their main difference is the use of primitive human technologies — spears or knives, fire, and building shelters.
+Many Luperci packs remain structurally similar to traditional wolf packs, and their main difference is the use of primitive human technologies — spears or knives, fire, and building shelters.

 Luperci live in groups of five to twenty-five members and maintain similarly-sized territories to their non-Luperci counterparts.
 Though Luperci can occupy smaller areas or areas with less prey due to higher success rates when hunting, larger territories may still be preferred as a display of power or wealth.

 Luperci can be as territorial as non-Luperci.
 Territory boundaries are clearly marked — though in addition to scent marks, Luperci may also utilize physical barriers, such as fences or walls, to keep away trespassers.

 Like normal wolves (and humans), Luperci rely on social hierarchies to keep order within their packs.
 The specifics depend largely on the individual group.
 Usually, an alpha or alpha pair maintains dominance over the rest of the pack, and the pack still participates in shows of dominance and submission.

 This isn’t always the case though — some packs may well choose to adopt an especially rigid, military-like structure.
 On the opposite end of the spectrum, hippie-like communes with very little structure can also exist.

-Luperci hunt slightly differently than wolves.
 Those preferring their Optime and Secui forms may hunt more often alone, as these forms allow for more options compared to Lupus form, which can result in higher success rates.
 The Secui form can outrun and overtake prey, while the dexterous Optime form allows use of weapons.
 Like the typical wolf, however, Luperci prefer the sick and old to the young and healthy.